vikwato/sio/README.md

-# SIO Intern
+# SIO Git Test
-Repository for the SIO Intern Quiz
+Repository for the SIO Git Quiz